safakgur/socket-awaitable/Readme.md

     }
     ```

-3. SocketAwaitable has a **Clear** method that clears AcceptSocket, Buffer, RemoteEndPoint, SocketFlags and UserToken to prepare awaitable arguments for pooling.
+3. SocketAwaitable has a **Clear** method that clears AcceptSocket, Buffer, RemoteEndPoint and SocketFlags to prepare awaitable arguments for pooling.
     ```csharp
     private readonly SocketAwaitablePool pool = new SocketAwaitablePool();